dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

     - [dbt metrics](/docs/building-a-dbt-project/metrics) will povide you in-depth detail on attributes, properties, filters, and how to define and query metrics.

-    - [Structure and design your metric definition](URL) to understand best practices for designing and structuring metrics in your dbt project.
+    - Visit the [Structure and design your metric definition](URL) page to understand best practices for designing and structuring metrics in your dbt project.

 ## Develop and query metrics